Dion Phaneuf: Ottawa Senators (2016–2018)

 After parts of seven seasons with Toronto, Phaneuf was traded to the Ottawa Senators on 9 February 2016, in a blockbuster nine-player trade.
 Both fans and media alike viewed the trade with shock, as a significant deal between the arch-rivals was viewed as very unlikely to happen.
 Phaneuf, Matt Frattin, prospects Casey Bailey, Ryan Rupert and Cody Donaghey were sent to the Senators in exchange for Jared Cowen, Colin Greening, Milan Michalek, prospect Tobias Lindberg and Ottawa's 2017 second-round draft pick.
 Due to the Battle of Ontario rivalry, this was the first time the Maple Leafs and Senators had made a trade since 17 March 1998, when Per Gustafsson was sent to Ottawa in exchange for an eighth-round pick.
+As his usual jersey number 3 was already in use on the team by Marc Methot, Phaneuf took up jersey number 2.
 Phaneuf played a shortened 2015–16 season due to an "oblique injury and soreness in his right foot" after blocking a shot during a game against the Maple Leafs on March 12, ending the season with 20 games played with the Senators, amassing one goal and eight points.

 Phaneuf was named an alternate captain of the Senators at the beginning of the 2016–17 season.
 Phaneuf scored the overtime winner in game two of the Senators' first-round playoff series against the Boston Bruins in the 2017 Stanley Cup Playoffs.
 The team would be eliminated in the seventh game, double-overtime of the Eastern Conference final by the Pittsburgh Penguins.

-In the following off-season, Phaneuf was asked by the Senators to waive his no-move clause in his contract for the 2017 NHL Expansion Draft.
+In the following off-season, Phaneuf was asked by the Senators to waive his no-move clause in his contract for the 2017 NHL expansion draft.
 He declined and the Senators had to place Phaneuf on its protected list for the draft.

 In the following season, the Senators stumbled out of the gate.
 This was later attributed to dissension in the dressing room.
 After a trade to bring Matt Duchene to Ottawa was followed by poor performances, the team's management started dismantling the team to rebuild.
 On 13 February 2018, Phaneuf and Nate Thompson were traded to the Los Angeles Kings in exchange for forwards Marian Gaborik and Nick Shore.
 To complete the deal, Phaneuf had to allow a trade to the Kings under the no-move clause in his contract.
 As part of the deal, the Senators retained 25% of the remainder of Phaneuf's contract.